zainab49/ITCSS33-LABS/README.md

 # ITCSS33-LABS
 # Lab Work Repository

-This repository contains various lab exercises and projects that I have completed as part of my coursework.
-Each lab covers different topics and problem sets, showcasing my progress and learning in HTML , css , php and js.
+This repository contains various lab exercises and projects that we have completed as part of our coursework.
+Each lab covers different topics and problem sets, showcasing our progress and learning in HTML , css , php and js.

 ## Lab Work Overview